 South Yarra 3141.

-Specimens should be accompanied by a cover letter clearly indicating what you require.
+Specimens should be accompanied by a typed cover letter clearly indicating what you require.

 Please provide a postal address for correspondence and invoicing, as well as a phone number or email address for easy communication.
 Please state clearly to whom the invoice is to be made out.